 Besides the digital signature, QR Codes can also be used in the main body of the email.
 Where you use a QR Code in your email depends on your use case.
-Like digital signature QR Codes are relevant for saving contact details of the sender, QR Codes in the main body are more relevant when you have to share a coupon code or reveal a newly launched product image.
+Like digital signature QR Codes are relevant for saving the contact details of the sender, QR Codes in the main body is more relevant when you have to share a coupon code or reveal a newly launched product image.
 Simply put, by using QR Codes in the email body, your transactional emails will become more appealing and rewarding.

 6 Tips for adding QR Codes in your email campaigns